 - the prostate

-When a woman undergoes a radical cystectomy, the doctor may also remove:
+When a female undergoes radical cystectomy, the surgeon may also remove:

 - the cervix

 - the ovaries

 When the surgeon removes the bladder, they need to create an alternate means for urine to leave the body.
 There are two options for this procedure: continent diversion and incontinent diversion.

 In the case of continent diversion, a person will have control over when they evacuate urine from the body.

 There are two subtypes of continent diversion based on whether or not a surgeon has removed the urethra.
 Both involve the use of a urine reservoir.
 They are called bladder substitution reservoir and continent diversion reservoir with a stoma.

 With bladder substitution reservoir, the urethra remains intact, so the surgeon can connect the urine reservoir between the ureters and the urethra.
 Urination works by increasing abdominal pressure to push urine out.

 With continent diversion reservoir with a stoma, the urethra is no longer present, so the surgeon will place the reservoir near the abdomen wall.
 A catheter can remove urine from the pouch through a small hole called a stoma in the abdomen wall.